Skull on sandy ocean bottom (Photo by JohanSwanepoel)

 To be fair, the synergist also has some evidence for their view.
 However, their view can only be maintained while suppressing the evidence for monergism.
 You see, if we believe all of Scripture is the inspired word of God, then all of Scripture must be true.
 If the Bible teaches that "all have sinned and fall short of the glory of God" (Romans 3:23), and that Adam hid from and then was found by God, then synergism can only be valid if we delete the latter points from the historical narrative and didactic literature.
 In other words, a sinner cannot repent and believe the gospel when the truth of their deadness according to Scripture is still true.
 One would have to ignore the parts of Scripture that explicitly declare a sinner's inability to respond in faith toward God, even after they are presented with the gospel.
 Sinners are saved because they were first known by God (Galatians 4:9).

-If the most negative description of fallen humanity is true, that is, dead in sin (Ephesians 2:1-5, Colossians 2:13), none seeks after God (Psalm 14:2-3, 53:2-3, Romans 3:9-18), and the most positive description of fallen humanity is also true.
-For example, when Jesus' admitted to the scribe that he was "not far from the kingdom of God" after Jesus said he "answered wisely" concerning the greatest commandments (Mark 12:34), then does this mean that some can believe and be saved without first being regenerated?
+The most negative description of fallen humanity is that we are dead in sin (Ephesians 2:1-5, Colossians 2:13), none seeks after God (Psalm 14:2-3, 53:2-3, Romans 3:9-18).
+But there is also a more optimistic view as declared by Christ:.
+For example, Jesus' admitted to the scribe that he was "not far from the kingdom of God" after Jesus said he "answered wisely" concerning the greatest commandments (Mark 12:34).
+Does this mean that some can believe and be saved without first being regenerated?
 In other words, is synergism true for some but not others?
 If some can believe and be saved before being regenerated, that would mean that the most pessimistic statements regarding fallen humanity are not true and all of Scripture is not the inspired word of God.
 This puts the synergist into another serious dilemma (Proverbs 30:5-6, Deuteronomy 4:2, Revelation 22:18-19, 2 Timothy 3:16-17).
 The scribe's nearness to the kingdom of God is the result of the Holy Spirit's preparatory work in the individual.
 However, even this apparent preparation does not always result in the Holy Spirit causing the person to be born again from above.